-J. All qualified Market Poultry pens will be allowed to sell subject to the same rules as other Livestock, however, NO White Ribbon projects may sell at the Livestock Sale.
+- 1. All Market Turkeys must be under 6 months of age. - 2.
+Market Turkeys will be judged on market condition and quality. - 3.
+ANY Market Turkeys that display "splay legging" will be disqualified and must be removed from the Poultry show area. - J. All qualified Market Poultry pens will be allowed to sell subject to the same rules as other Livestock, however, NO White Ribbon projects may sell at the Livestock Sale.
 The Judge will determine if the animals meet sale qualifications, either Blue or Red Ribbon quality.
-There will not be a buy back on Market Poultry.

-K. Market Poultry entered in the sale MUST fill out a Market Sales Card to be obtained from the Superintendent immediately following the show, and must have a Livestock picture taken to be eligible to sell.
+There will not be a buy back on Market Poultry. - K. Market Poultry entered in the sale MUST fill out a Sale Order Card immediately following the show at the announcers desk, and must have a Livestock picture taken to be eligible to sell.

 NO EXCEPTIONS!
 Poultry and Rabbit pictures will be taken after the completion of the Poultry and Rabbit Show.
+Poultry will be photographed in their cage.
 Please check with Superintendent to see if there are any changes.
 Exhibitors need to dress in appropriate clothing as required for show for pictures.
 If an exhibitor is not in appropriate clothing, photographers may request appropriate dress.
-Photographers have the right to refuse to take a picture if exhibitor does not cooperate.
-All Market Chickens must be photographed in a cage.
+Photographers have the right to refuse to take a picture if the exhibitor does not cooperate.